 This method is quite efficient with straightforward data.
 Complicated data or tables with multiple pages, however, will result in annoying errors in the formatting.

-Now that you know about the four different ways to extract data from a PDF file, you may ask yourself which of these methods you should use when extracting data from PDF to Excel.
+Now that you know about the four different ways to extract data from a PDF file, you may ask yourself which of these methods you should use when extracting data from a PDF to Excel.

-In order to help you find the answer to that question, we have listed the pros and cons of each method in the table below.
+To help you find the answer to that question, we have listed the pros and cons of each method in the table below.

-Copy and Paste | Pros – In case you only have a couple of PDF files, it is the easiest method – No extra software or equipment is needed Cons – When you have a lot of files it is very time-consuming – Prone to errors – Extremely tedious process |
+Copy and Paste | Pros – In case you only have a couple of PDF files, it is the easiest method – No extra software or equipment is needed Cons – When you have a lot of files, it is very time-consuming – Prone to errors – Extremely tedious process |

 PDF converters | Pros – Easy to use – Many online tools available – Cheap option Cons – Functionality is limited – Not possible to extract data in bulk – Only works with native PDFs |